 Many transwoman, probably a majority even in Thailand, where there is much less of a taboo than the Philippines, have never worked as prostitutes.
-In the Phils, which has one of the highest rates of prostitution in the world, the vast majority do not work as prostitutes.
+In the Phils, the vast majority do not work as prostitutes.
 Indeed, a substantial number in both countries, but probably more in the Philippines, have never had sex at all.

 Naturally this fits very well with one type of AGP, the analloerotic.
 She is happy just ‘being a woman’ and living her life as one.
 Others, an increasingly large number today, spend their lives on the internet chatting up men.
 They may make this a business and milk men for support: these they call ‘sponsors’.
 These women see nothing at all immoral about having ten or more men in various parts of the world, sending them money in return for sexy chats.

 They have no intention of ever meeting these men.
 If one threatens to appear, they will vanish.
 They have to, because they know that if they spend three or four weeks with one man, they will lose all their other sponsors.